odoo/odoo/doc/setup/install.rst

 Once all dependencies are set up, Odoo can be launched by running ``odoo.py``.

+.. warning:: For the Enterprise edition, you must specify the :file:`enterprise`
+    addons folder when starting your server.
+You can do so by providing the path to your :file:`enterprise` folder in the ``addons-path`` parameter.
+Please note that the :file:`enterprise` folder must come before the default :file:`addons` folder in the  list for the addons to be loaded correctly.

 :ref:`Configuration <reference/cmdline>` can be provided either through :ref:`command-line arguments <reference/cmdline>` or through a
 :ref:`configuration file <reference/cmdline/config>`.